UWW/REACH 2.0 Intervention Research

-I previously trained and practiced as a general practitioner veterinarian and am now pursuing my MSc in Public Health at McGill University, which includes a practicum placement at the British Columbia Centre for Excellence in HIV/AIDS.
-I absolutely love to dance and sometimes I’m even somewhat good at it.
-For my UWW Fellowship, I will be working with a sexual health clinic in Montreal’s gay village, Clinique Medicale L’Actuel, doing quantitative analysis of data from patients on pre-exposure prophylaxis (PrEP), along with engagement of committees of gay and bisexual men (GBM) in the community and clinical staff and physicians, in order to effectively delineate key structural, social and/or individual level barriers that are limiting access to HIV combination prevention among GBM, so that they can be correspondingly addressed and used to inform future targeted HIV prevention strategies.
+I previously trained and practiced as a general practitioner veterinarian and pursued a MSc in Public Health at McGill University, which included a practicum placement at the British Columbia Centre for Excellence in HIV/AIDS.
+For my UWW Fellowship, worked with a sexual health clinic in Montreal’s gay village, Clinique Medicale L’Actuel, doing quantitative analysis of data from patients on pre-exposure prophylaxis (PrEP), along with engagement of committees of gay and bisexual men (GBM) in the community and clinical staff and physicians, in order to effectively delineate key structural, social and/or individual level barriers that are limiting access to HIV combination prevention among GBM, so that they can be correspondingly addressed and used to inform future targeted HIV prevention strategies.
+I am currently an epidemiologist on staff at the Ontario HIV Treatment Network (OHTN).
+I absolutely love to dance and sometimes I’m even somewhat good at it!!

-I am currently the coordinator of the Investigaytors program in Toronto, a weekly training program for young gay/bi/queer guys interested in HIV and community-based research that is based off of the Investigaytors program in Vancouver and run by the CBRC.
 I am a queer person of colour who is passionate about youth empowerment, health equity, and community building.
+In 2016-2017, was the Coordinator of the Investigaytors program in Toronto, a weekly training program for young gay/bi/queer guys interested in HIV and community-based research that is based off of the Investigaytors program in Vancouver and run by the CBRC.
 In my spare time, I enjoy eating brownies and shopping for overalls.
 I am currently on a mission to protect my vegetable garden from all of its leaf-eating predators.
-For my UWW fellowship, I will evaluate and scale up activities for MpowermentPG, a peer-led, community-based HIV intervention for young gay, bi, queer, and 2-Spirit guys aged 16-30, working with youth leaders in Prince George, BC.
-I will be pursuing Master’s degree in Public Health at the University of British Columbia.
+In my UWW fellowship, I evaluated and scaled up the activities for MpowermentPG, a peer-led, community-based HIV intervention for young gay, bi, queer, and 2-Spirit guys aged 16-30, working with youth leaders in Prince George, BC.
+I am pursuing Master’s degree in Public Health at the University of British Columbia.

 Desmond Chuang (Deng-Min)